devaguia/wc-pagarme-payments/README.md

-# WooCommerce Plugin Template
+# Pagar.me payments for WooCommerce

-**Description:** Template for WooCommerce Payment plugins
+**Description:** Payment plugin for WooCommerce/WordPress using the Pagar.me API.

 ## Anchors
 - [Developer notes](#notes)